Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 Polk County, home to the Lakeland-Winter Haven area, is experiencing a surge in new residents.
 The average newcomer is 39 years old, and more than half (52%) become homeowners within their first year.

 So, what’s drawing people in?
 Affordable property taxes, a growing economy, and strong academic institutions like Florida Southern College and Poly Tech are big selling points.
-Plus, Lakeland’s prime location between Tampa and Orlando means easy access to top job markets, great schools and plenty of entertainment—all without the big-city price tag.
+Plus, Lakeland’s prime location between Tampa and Orlando means easy access to top job markets, great schools and plenty of entertainment, all without the big-city price tag.

 Polk County isn’t just drawing new residents from within Florida — it’s also welcoming plenty of newcomers from across the country.
 In 2023, nearly 2,000 people made the move from Illinois, bringing an average age of 40 and a strong homeownership rate of 70%.
 New York sent a similar number of transplants, with an average age of 39 and a 54% homeownership rate.
-Pennsylvania has also been a steady source of new arrivals, further adding to the county’s growing appeal.
+Pennsylvania has also been a steady source of new arrivals, which further adds to the county’s growing appeal.

 2. Volusia County